 B.A.
 Creative Computing; B.A.
 Computer Science ’17

 "I interned in the AT&T TDP - Emerging Technologies program in summer 2015.
 The best part about the internship was that I was able to work on projects specific to my interest in UI/UX Development, which greatly helped me improve my skills.
 Thanks to my C3 professors, I can approach problems as both an artist and programmer to take on projects that require creativity and logic."
+[Upon graduation, Emely began working as an associate application developer in AT&T’s software development program.]

 B.F.A.
 Dance Performance ’17